avikde/koduino/README.md

 * Maintaining upload tools for several OS'es / platforms, debugging wireless uploads, making uploads faster, etc.
 * Contributing to the Arduino core: I often leave out functionality that I don't need (e.g. `tone`) but someone might!

 You are welcome to fork, and please submit pull requests if you do!
-Additionally, I would love to have direct collaborators who have commit access---don't hesitate to get it touch.
+Additionally, I would love to have direct collaborators who have commit access--don't hesitate to get it touch.